 Isadore ('Friz') Freleng, the leading director of 'Looney Tunes' and 'Merry Melodies' cartoons, grew up in Kansas City.
 He left for Hollywood in the 1920s to join Walt Disney studios.
-Fritz was the creator of the first 'Looney Tunes' cartoon short, 'Sinkin' in the Bathtub'.
+Fritz was the creator of the first 'Looney Tunes' cartoon short, 'Sinkin' in the Bathtub' (1936).
 This cartoon featured a character vaguely modeled on Mickey Mouse.
-In 1937, Freleng moved to MGM, seduced by a higher salary, but in 1939 he returned to Warner.
-During World War II, he directed some well-known cartoons of the time, like 'Herr Meets Hare', and 'Bugs Bunny Nips the Nips'.
+In 1937, Freleng moved to MGM, seduced by a higher salary.
+He he returned to Warners in 1939, where he continued to work alongside Tex Avery, Chuck Jones, Bob Clampett, Frank Tashlin and Bob McKimson.
+During World War II, he directed some well-known (propaganda) cartoons of the time, like 'Herr Meets Hare' (1945) and 'Bugs Bunny Nips the Nips' (1944).